eslint/eslint/docs/src/maintain/review-pull-requests.md

 ## Required Approvals for Pull Requests

-Any committer, reviewer, or TSC members may approve a pull request, but the approvals required for merging differ based on the type of pull request.
+Any committer, reviewer, or TSC member may approve a pull request, but the approvals required for merging differ based on the type of pull request.

 One committer approval is required to merge a non-breaking change that is: